Meet Our Residents

 Why I chose UTH Psychiatry Research Track: I chose the University of Texas Health Science Center at Houston due to its strong bonds between clinical activities and research practices.
 Moreover, I felt that I would receive the support necessary to reconcile my clinical duties and my research curiosity, what confirmed to be true in the Research Track.

 Dr. Faries received his medical degree from Baylor College of Medicine.
 During his time at Baylor, he conducted original research on substance use trends among patients with borderline personality disorder.
-In residency, he plans to continue researching the pathophysiology of mood and personality disorders and he hopes his work will elucidate novel therapies for these conditions.
+In residency, he plans to continue to conduct clinical research on topics like personality and mood disorders.

 Why I chose UTH Psychiatry Research Track: As a Houston native with a passion for scientific inquiry in psychiatry, the UTHealth research track made perfect sense for me.
 The breadth and depth of faculty expertise, cutting-edge techniques and methods, and inviting atmosphere make UTHealth a one-of-a-kind opportunity for intellectual growth, productivity, and camaraderie.